The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry: Introduction

 A controlled Hamiltonian (CH) system is a Hamiltonian system with external force and control.
-In general, a CH system under the action of external force and control is not Hamiltonian, however, it is a dynamical system closely related to a Hamiltonian system, and it can be explored and studied by extending the methods for external force and control in the study of Hamiltonian systems.
-Thus, we emphasize explicitly the impact of external force and control in the study of CH systems.
+In general, a CH system under the actions of external force and control is not Hamiltonian, however, it is a dynamical system closely related to a Hamiltonian system, and it can be explored and studied by extending the methods for external force and control in the study of Hamiltonian systems.
+Thus, we can emphasize explicitly the impact of external force and control in the study of CH systems.
 For example, in order to describe the feedback control law to modify the structures of CH system and the reduced CH system, we introduce the notions of CH-equivalence, RpCH-equivalence and RoCH-equivalence and so on.
-In this paper, at first, from the viewpoint of completeness of Marsden-Weinstein reduction, we shall illustrate how to give the definitions of a CH system and a reducible CH system; Next, we illustrate how to describe the dynamics of a CH system and the controlled Hamiltonian equivalence; The third, we give the regular point reduction and the regular orbit reduction for a CH system with symmetry, by analyzing carefully the geometrical and topological structures of the phase space and the reduced phase space of the corresponding Hamiltonian system.
+In this paper, at first, from the viewpoint of completeness of Marsden-Weinstein reduction, we shall illustrate how to give the definitions of a CH system and a reducible CH system; Next, we illustrate how to describe the dynamics of a CH system and the controlled Hamiltonian equivalence; The third, we give the regular point reduction and the regular orbit reduction for a CH system with symmetry and momentum map, by analyzing carefully the geometrical and topological structures of the phase space and the reduced phase space of the corresponding Hamiltonian system.
 Finally, we also introduce briefly some recent developments in the study of reduction theory for the CH systems with symmetries and applications.
-These research works not only gave a variety of reduction methods for the CH systems, but also showed a variety of relationships of the controlled Hamiltonian equivalences of these systems.
+These research works not only gave a variety of reduction methods for the CH systems, but also showed a variety of relationships of the controlled Hamiltonian equivalences and the regular reducible controlled Hamiltonian equivalences.
+Moreover, we also state that the geometric constraint conditions of canonical symplectic form and regular reduced symplectic forms for the dynamical vector fields of an RCH system and its regular reduced systems can be derive precisely, which are called the Type I and Type II of Hamilton-Jacobi equations.\\